dpatullo/krakenflex-backend-test-declanpatullo/README.md

 # Kraken Flex Backend Test

-An short example program using Node.JS, Express.JS, Jest and eslint that is designed to interact wtih data from https://api.krakenflex.systems/interview-tests-mock-api/v1:
+An short example program using Node.JS, Express.JS, Jest and eslint that is designed to interact with data from https://api.krakenflex.systems/interview-tests-mock-api/v1:

 1. Retrieves all outages from the `GET /outages` endpoint ""
 2. Retrieves information from the `GET /site-info/{siteId}` endpoint for the site with the ID `norwich-pear-tree`